Coop amba: Fakta

-Fakta, a chain of discount stores, was founded in 1981 as Dansk Discount A/S, with the current name being adopted in 1982.
-Six years later, the chain became a part of what is now Coop Danmark.
-In May 2011, Fakta had 374 stores with around 6000 employees.
-They also operate stores located at more central urban places, called Fakta Q, which sell food, primarily convenience food.
-These stores will, however, be replaced by regular Fakta stores as the Fakta Q concept being discontinued in 2017.
+Fakta, a chain of discount stores as of September 2022 superseded by 365discount and was founded in 1981 as Dansk Discount A/S, renamed Fakta in 1982.
+Six years later, the chain became a part of Coop Danmark.
+In May 2011, Fakta had 374 stores with around 6,000 employees.
+They operated stores located at more central urban places, called Fakta Q, which sold food, primarily convenience food.
+They were replaced by regular Fakta stores with Fakta Q being discontinued in 2017.
 Fakta's slogan is "Det er Fakta" ("It's a fact" or "It's Fakta").
-The old slogan "Det er sund fornuft" ("It's common sense"), however, does still exist, as it is printed on products sold under Faktas' own name.
-Since the new century their slogan has been: "det tager kun 5 min" ("it only takes 5mins").
+The old slogan "Det er sund fornuft" ("It's common sense") is still used on Fakta-branded products.
+In the 21st century their slogan became "det tager kun 5 min" ("it only takes 5 mins").

 In 2013, Fakta opened its first two stores in Germany, just south of the Danish border.

+365discount (formerly Coop 365 or Coop 365discount)

+In 2020 Coop began experimental opening of a new brand of stores then named, Coop 365.
+This resulted in Coop in September 2022 deciding to completely revamp their discount offering by rebranding all Fakta stores (also closing some and rebuilding others) to this new brand, which, after several renames, ended up as 365discount.